twigphp/Twig/doc/coding_standards.rst

     {# comment #}
     {% if foo %}{% endif %}

-  When using the whitespace control character, Do not put any spaces between it and the delimiter:
+  When using the whitespace control character, do not put any spaces between it and the delimiter:

   .. code-block:: jinja